Bayesian Differential Privacy for Machine Learning: Bayesian Differential Privacy

 \subsection{Privacy Accounting}

 In the context of learning, it is important to be able to keep track of the privacy loss over iterative applications of the privacy mechanism.
-And since the bounds provided by the basic composition theorem are loose, we derive the \emph{advanced composition theorem} and develop a general accounting method for Bayesian differential privacy, the \emph{Bayesian accountant}, that provides a tight bound on privacy loss and is straightforward to implement.
-We draw inspiration from the moments accountant.
-In Section~\ref{sec:relation_to_ma_rdp}, we show that it is actually a generalisation of the moments accountant.
+And since the bounds provided by the basic composition theorem are loose, we formulate the \emph{advanced composition theorem} and develop a general accounting method for Bayesian differential privacy, the \emph{Bayesian accountant}, that provides a tight bound on privacy loss and is straightforward to implement.
+We draw inspiration from the moments accountant~\cite{abadi2016deep}.

 Observe that Eq.~\ref{eq:bayes_dp} is a typical concentration bound inequality, which are well studied in probability theory.
 One of the most common examples of such bounds is Markov's inequality.
 In its extended form, it states the following: